AI Engineer vs. Data Scientist: Key Differences and Career Paths

 - Data visualization.
 When sharing data with stakeholders, data scientists will need to know how to visually represent data through data modeling that is clear, compelling, and easy to understand.
 Visualization tools like Microsoft Excel, Tableau, and PyTorch will be incredibly valuable when performing statistical modeling.

 - Cloud computing.
-Platforms like Amazon Web Service (AWS) and Google Cloud enable data scientists to easily store and access data within the cloud.
+Platforms like Amazon Web Services (AWS) and Google Cloud allow data scientists to store and access data within the cloud.

 Salary